LeToNode/Play2.0-CN-doc/javaGuide/main/http/JavaActions.md

 }
 ```

-These parameters will be resolved by the `Router` and will be filled with values coming from the request URL.
-The parameters can either be extracted from the URL path, or coming from the URL query string.
+These parameters will be resolved by the `Router` and will be filled with values from the request URL.
+The parameter values can be extracted from either the URL path or the URL query string.

 ## Results

-For now we are just interested by simple results: An HTTP result with a status code, a set of HTTP headers and a body to be sent to the Web client.
+Let’s start with simple results: an HTTP result with a status code, a set of HTTP headers and a body to be sent to the web client.

-These results are defined by `play.mvc.Result`, and the `play.mvc.Results` class provides several helper to produce HTTP classical results, such as the `ok` method we just used in the previous section:
+These results are defined by `play.mvc.Result`, and the `play.mvc.Results` class provides several helpers to produce standard HTTP results, such as the `ok` method we used in the previous section:

 ```
 public static Result index() {